 Informed Decision-Making Starts With A Hearing Test

-Determining whether or not hearing aids can help you hear a fuller world starts with a hearing test.
+Determining whether or not hearing aids (or a Cochlear Implant or a BAHA) can help you hear a fuller world starts with a hearing test.
 Knowing the results of those tests gives you the power to make the decision that’s right for you.

 Why Have Your Hearing Tested?